Athletics at the 1976 Summer Olympics – Men's 1500 metres

 The men's 1,500m metres was an event at the 1976 Summer Olympics in Montreal, Quebec, Canada.
 The final was held on Saturday 31 July 1976 and was contested by 9 athletes.
 The semifinals were held on 30 July 1976 and were contested by 18 athletes.
 The heats were held on 29 July 1976 and 45 athletes entered; 42 athletes from 28 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The event was won by John Walker of New Zealand, the nation's first 1500 metres title since 1964 and third overall.
 Ivo Van Damme's silver was Belgium's first medal in the event.

+As of 2023, the winning margin of 0.10 seconds remains the narrowest winning margin in the men's 1500 metres at the Olympics since the introduction of fully automatic timing.

 Summary

 With the absence of notable front runner, world record holder Filbert Bayi, who was part of the 1976 Summer Olympics boycott, the race devolved into a slow, tactical battle.
 After a slow 62 second first lap, notable kicker Eamonn Coghlan rushed from the back of the field to the front, followed by mile world record holder, John Walker, but their action in the front only seemed to keep the pace slow.
 For another lap and a half, the field jockeyed for position for the inevitable final kick.
 Between 500 meters out and the bell the field bunched so it was almost four abreast across the line behind Walker and Coghlan.
 The bunch followed around the turn to the start line, then Walker decided to make the break, gaining a step on Coghlan with 800 meter medalists Rick Wohlhuter and Ivo Van Damme the next in line.
 Walker never relinquished his lead, slowly building on the gap.
 Behind him van Damme with Wohlhuter as his shadow, edged up on Coghlan.
 First Wohlhuter fell back, then Coghlan.
 As van Damme continued to chase Walker, Paul-Heinz Wellmann ran past the faltering athletes along the rail.
 A defeated Coghlan tried not to give up, dipping for the finish line in vain almost 10 meters too early.
 All that succeeded in doing was making him lose his balance, clearly falling to fourth place.